pndni/Charge_GM_WM_Properties_Pipeline/README.md

-This pipeline calculates average T1 intensity, FA, and MD for grey matter and white matter and different lobes using FSL and freesurfer.
+This pipeline calculates average T1 intensity, FA, and MD for grey matter and white matter and different lobes using FSL and FreeSurfer.
 It also calculates a T1 normalization factor based on a brain mask

 # Installation